 “…this brings me to my fundamental moral issue with full reserve banking.
 Why should the interests of people who have money trump those of people who have not?
 Why should those who, through no fault of their own, have become dependent on state benefits in order to live, have their standard of living cut to the bone to protect people who have far more?”

-I think most people would read the following as being a critique of the current fractional reserve system that allows banks to create the money supply through bank lending.
+I think most people would read the following as being a critique of the current system.
 When this system failed, the costs were passed onto taxpayers, and those who were on state benefits are seeing those benefits cut in order to protect the banking system and those very people “who have far more”.
 Yet Frances seems to believe this is the likely outcome of full-reserve banking, even though it is the proven outcome of the current system.

 There is no convincing argument for this provided on the blog, but once again it sounds more like a description of our current system.